Keyboard shortcuts

 _lib = _load_library()

-Functions become Python functions with full type hints; ctypes argtypes/restype are set up at the call site:
+Functions become snake_case Python functions with full type hints; ctypes argtypes/restype are set up at the call site:

-def contacts_create_contact(name: str, email: Optional[str], contact_type: "ContactType") -> int:
+def create_contact(name: str, email: Optional[str], contact_type: "ContactType") -> int:

 _fn = _lib.weaveffi_contacts_create_contact